Brand Manager at Osiris Trading - IT-Online

 About The Employer:

-Our journey started in 1999 with a handful of brilliant individuals and some very big picture thinking.

-Now, we are an ever-growing community of 400+ talented and exceptional people at the forefront of the vast and competitive world.
+We’re a global, multi-cultural company that’s all about entertainment.
+As such, we’ve evolved into a focused, dynamic community that thrives on all things sporty, providing services to an internationally renowned sports betting brand that has a huge presence in the Premier League and other top tier leagues around the world.

 Our expertise lies in marketing, customer service and technology.
-We deliver digital products (online and mobile) and we market through-the-line (TV, print, outdoors, digital etc).
+We deliver product digitally (online and mobile) and we market through-the-line (TV, print, outdoors, digital etc).
+We are looking for sports enthusiasts who are also especially fanatical about soccer – if that’s you, we’d love to meet.

-We are relentless in our passion for excellence and we always deliver the best to ensure that consumers get the thrilling, immersive experience they sign up for with our products.

 Employer & Job Benefits: